Vedagiriswarar Temple: Legend

 The sage Bharadwaja prayed to the god Shiva for a long life so that he could learn all the Vedas.
-Shiva appeared before him and granted him his wish to learn the Vedas and created three mountain, each signifying a Veda (Rig, Yajur and Sama).
+Shiva appeared before him and granted him his wish to learn the Vedas and created three mountains, each signifying a Veda (Rig, Yajur and Sama).
 Shiva then took a handful of mud and said:

 Shiva also said that in the Kali Yuga, the simplest and the surest way to salvation is bhakti, or unfettered devotion, service and love of God and his creations.
 It is believed that the hill on which the Vedagiriswarar temple is built, consists of the mountains signifying the Vedas created by Shiva himself.
 The name Vedagiriswarar means "the Lord of the Vedic Mountains" in Sanskrit.

 Poets

 It is one of the 275 shrines known as Paadal Petra Sthalams.
-The five poet-saints Nalvar, Appar, Sundarar, Manickavasagar and Thirugnanasamandhar had visited the temple complex and composed hymns in praise of Vedagiriswarar.
+The four poet-saints (commonly called as Naalvar) Appar, Sundarar, Manickavasagar and Thirugnanasamandhar had visited the temple complex and composed hymns in praise of Vedagiriswarar.
 A shrine, Nalvar Koil, is dedicated to them.
 Arunagirinathar composed many of his hymns of Thirupugazh in Thirukazhukundram.